Remigiose Inchananiyil

-Remigiose Inchananiyil (born 26 July 1961) is a Syro-Malabar Catholic bishop.
-He is the fourth Bishop of the Diocese of Thamarassery.
+Remigiose Inchananiyil (born 26 July 1961) is a Syro-Malabar bishop.
+He is the fourth Bishop of the Eparchy of Thamarassery.

 Biography

 He was born on 26 July 1961 at Vettilappara, in Malappuram district.
 His parents Inchananiyil Paul and Rosamma migrated to Malabar in the year 1959.
 Remigiose has six brothers and a sister.

 He had his primary education at Vettilappara L.P.
 School and Moorkkanad U.P.School.
 Having completed his high school education at Areacode, he joined St. Joseph's Minor Seminary, Tellichery for priestly formation.
 He did his philosophical and theological studies at St. Thomas Apostolic Seminary, Vadavathoor, Kottayam.